Knowledge base

 Has this FAQ been helpful?

 This guide explains how to replace the main domain name associated with a Mail Service in case you want to modify the spelling of everything that comes after the at sign @ of your email address (= the domain name).
-If your Mail Service is part of a kSuite, then you will need to act on the kSuite domain directly.
+If your Mail Service is part of a my kSuite, then you will need to act on the my kSuite domain directly.

 Preamble